All Episodes

 And I say more of it.

-New York City Bragg.
+New York City, Brag.

 Hey.

-Yeah, it's one media, yes, I heard about it.
+Yes, I heard about it.

 You want to hear them?

-Well, I tell you what, what I want to ask you first, and I'd love for you to play them so everybody can hear him is if she makes these comments where she's making her lack of objectivity so very apparent, how can she still be the reporter on the Iraq war for CNN?
+Well, I tell you what, what I want to ask you first, and I'd love for you to play them so everybody can hear them, is if she makes these comments where she's making her lack of objectivity so very apparent, how can she still be the reporter on the Iraq war for CNN?

 I mean, she has obviously abandoned any semblance of objectivity.